justinhj/justinhj.github.io/_posts/2019-06-20-comonads-for-life.md

 // )
 ```

-One of the comonad laws [TODO link](TODO) is the left identity which specifies `fa.coflatMap(_.extract) <-> fa`.
-(All of the laws can be checked using the ComonadLaws in Cats) TODO.
+One of the comonad laws is the left identity which specifies `fa.coflatten(_.extract) <-> fa`.
+(All of the laws can be checked using the [ComonadLaws](https://github.com/typelevel/cats/blob/master/laws/src/main/scala/cats/laws/ComonadLaws.scala) in Cats).
 You can see that this makes sense in terms of the implementation of NonEmptyList above.

 Once we have the `coflatten` implementation for a type we can implement `coflatMap`.
 Based on the signature `def coflatMap[A, B](fa: F[A])(f: F[A] => B): F[B]` you can see that, just like `extract`, we have just reverse the direction of data flow from `A => F[B]` to `F[A] => B`.
 That means the caller of the function is going provide a function that gets to look at each suffix of the NonEmptyList and comvine that to a single value of type `B`.
 Those values are returned to the user in a new NonEmptyList.
 For example taking the size of a NonEmptyList matches the type signature.